VedantMadane/vedantmadane.github.io/_posts/2024-02-25-books-read-this-year.md

 19. Eminent Historians: Their Technology, Their Line, Their Fraud
     Completed on 27.07.2024
 20. Value Investing and Behavioral Finance: Insights into Indian Stock Market Realities Completed reading on 03.07.2024
+21. रणशिंग
+    Completed reading on 11.07.2024

 Partially read pile:

-1. Paul Graham - Hackers and Painters: Big Ideas from the Computer Age
-   Read the first 100 pages out of 120
+1. Paul Graham - Hackers and Painters: Big Ideas from the Computer Age Read the first 100 pages out of 120
 2. Islam: Beliefs and Institutions
 3. Latticework: The New Investing